 In addition to the standard payment for each contributing author, we will select one piece of writing in every issue and the author will be awarded an additional £25 prize.
 This selection will be our ‘Feature’ piece for that issue, and be made available to the public on our website (as well as published in the journal).

 We offer this featured story so that potential readers or subscribers have an opportunity to connect with and evaluate a piece that we believe represents that issue.

-These art submissions will also be entered with consideration for general publication in Aftermath, unless specified otherwise.
-Standard payment for contributing artists is £15, while the artist of our Cover Art will be awarded £25.
+Cover Art submissions should be sent to our Arts Director, Hillary: email@example.com, from 1 February to 1 March to be considered.
+These art submissions will also be entered with consideration for general publication of art in Issue 03, unless specified otherwise.
+The standard payment for contributing artists is £15, while the artist of our Cover Art will be awarded £25.

 Please visit our Submissions page for more details.

 ‘Roots’ is both a noun and a verb.
 As a noun, it can be either: 1) the part of a plant which attaches it to the ground for support; or 2) the basic cause, source or origin of something.
 As a verb, it means to establish deeply and firmly.

 - The part of a thing attaching it to a greater or more fundamental whole;

 - Music: the fundamental note of a chord

 - Linguistic: a morpheme, not necessarily surviving as a word in itself, from which words have been made by the addition of prefixes or suffixes or by other modification.